The Dragon tree, famous for its sword-like green leaves, can surprise you ultimately in about 10-12 years by giving out a tiny fragrant flower.

 Follow the following steps properly to cut the Dragon Tree flower.

-- Get ready to cut the flower with the tools early in the morning as the plant is fresh and full of moisture from last night.
+- Cut the flower with the sterilized pruners or scissors early in the morning, as the plant is fresh and full of moisture from last night.

 - Grab the flower by its base and cut the flower stalk a few centimeters above the base.